Who we are:

 Rachel

 Hi, I'm Rachel!
-I am 18 years old, I have just finished my A-levels, and I'm currently on my gap year!
-I'm the second child and, let's face it, Tash is a pretty tough act to follow.
+I am 19 years old, I'm the second child and, let's face it, Tash is a pretty tough act to follow!
 But we both have our strengths and together we make a formidable team.

 The boats: